dbo99/csdvr----calsimII-data-vis-in-r/README.md

 6. In `control.r`, run blocks from top down as needed: single run-clicks here let you read in csvs, build `data.frame`s, and either batch export `ggplot2` or `plotly` plots or see/export tables as `tibble`/`.csv` to examine certain DVs individually or together

 #### notes ####
 - assumes you know names of DVs to view, eg "s8" for Folsom Lake.
 If not, consult `.wresl` or `.dss` files.
-To-do list: auto-fill DV names while typing. `varcodes.csv` identifies some dvname-commonname pairs
+To-do list: auto-fill DV names while typing. `varcodes.csv` identifies some dvname-commonname pairs, eg `Jones (CVP)` for `d419`, add more as needed.
-- as needed enter other name/nickname descriptions for dvs in `varcodes.csv` - only a few mapped currently, eg `Jones (CVP)` for `d419`.
 Some plots label the `df$dv`, the actual calsim name, and other `df$dv_name`, the nickname
 - as needed/time allows save/generalize your working plots in `plotexportscripts` folder to add to collection of templates
 - currently assumes all scenarios are under same climate scenario (tied to wyt.csv - adjustment needed to accomodate more -- for any water  year type functions - other functions still applicable as is if multiple climate scenarios used)
 - default plot size is widescreen to exactly fit default `.pptx`.
 To change, search and replace all (from Ctrl-F) `width = 13.333, height = 7.5`, to desired dimensions, eg `width = 10, height = 6` , same with desired filetype, eg `.jpg`, `.pdf`, `.html`)